martinchoC/CategoriasyProductos/README.md

 Then press the return button twice to save the product.

 How to filter the products:
     Press the filter button near the (+) button on top of the products screen and a popup will appear.
-There choose an option to filter the products belonging to a category.
+There, select an option to filter the products belonging to a category.
 IMPORTANT: The creation and expiration of a product is set at 00:00:00 am